GenAI Concepts

 Risks

-AI regulation is emerging as a type of risk-based regulation.
-This approach to regulation imposes obligations depending on the risk level of the system.
-Most regulatory proposals have three risk categories – ‘low risk’, ‘medium risk’, and ‘high risk’.
-The measurement and mitigation of AI-generated risks requires human oversight, AI auditing, transparency, and explainability.
+AI regulation is developing as risk-based regulation.
+This approach imposes obligations depending on the risk level of the system.
+Most regulatory proposals have 3 risk categories: low risk, medium risk and high risk.

-Measuring risks is not an easy task!
+Measuring risks is not easy!
 Risk is a spectrum and depends on a number of factors that are difficult to quantify.
-There are standards being developed to help developers, deployers, and users specify the appropriate level of risk for the AI system.
+Standards are being created to help developers, deployers and users specify the appropriate level of risk for the AI system.

-The use of AI to play chess would generate low risks compared to using AI for staff recruitment which would generate medium risks, the latter of which can lead to gender and / or racial discrimination.
-The use of AI-enabled robots for medical surgery and in self-driving cars to make real-time decisions would generate high risks as such risks are systematic, perpetual, or hard to reverse.
+Using AI to play chess is low risk compared to using AI for staff recruitment, which generates medium risks (e.g. gender or racial discrimination).
+Using AI-enabled robots for medical surgery and in self-driving cars to make real-time decisions generates high risks, as such risks are systematic, perpetual or hard to reverse.

 Privacy and data protection

-These obligations relate to the collection, use and disclosure of personal information; data quality and security; and the deletion, minimisation or deidentification of personal information.
-Protecting individuals’ data often requires that individuals consent to the use of their personal information, or limiting uses to only those that an individual would reasonably expect, and that relate to the original reason for collection.
+These obligations relate to collecting, using and disclosing personal information; data quality and security; and deleting, minimising or deidentifying personal information.
+Protecting individuals’ data often requires that individuals consent to the use of their personal information, while systems limit use to only those that an individual would reasonably expect and that relate to the original reason for collection.
 Privacy and data protection laws also create rights for individuals to have access to information about them held by other entities.

-In Victoria, individuals’ privacy rights are protected by the Privacy and Data Protection Act 2014 (Vic) (PDP Act).
-The PDP Act contains 10 Information Privacy Principles (IPPs) which are the core of privacy law in Victoria and set out the minimum standard for how Victorian public sector organisations should manage personal information.
+For example, in Victoria, individuals’ privacy rights are protected by the Privacy and Data Protection Act 2014 (Vic) (PDP Act).
+The PDP Act contains 10 information privacy principles (IPPs), which are the core of privacy law in Victoria and set out the minimum standard for how Victorian public sector organisations should manage personal information.

 Under the PDP Act, personal information is information or an opinion about you where your identity is clear or where someone could reasonably work out that it is related to you.
-It can include your name, email address, postal address, phone number, signature, fingerprint, photographs or surveillance footage of you, comments written about you (whether true or not), or your financial details, and more (see more at Your Privacy Rights).
+It can include your name, email address, postal address, phone number, signature, fingerprint, photographs or surveillance footage of you, comments written about you (whether true or not), your financial details and more (see more at OVIC’s Your privacy rights).

-We’ve learned that AI models are trained on large datasets and our real-time inputs are sometimes included in the AI training process.
-Organisational data and personal and sensitive information may therefore be inadvertently disclosed to the companies in control of the AI software being used.
+AI models are trained on large datasets and our real-time inputs are sometimes included in the AI training process.
+Organisational data and personal and sensitive information may then be inadvertently disclosed to companies in control of the AI software being used.

-A combination of seemingly non-personal information can make individuals identifiable when analysed or correlated.
+When analysed or correlated, a combination of seemingly non-personal information can make individuals identifiable.

-Further, AI’s predictive capabilities can exceed what an individual discloses, resulting in the collection of new personal information generated by the AI model’s output (read more at Artificial Intelligence – Understanding Privacy Obligations).
+Further, AI’s predictive capabilities can exceed what an individual discloses, resulting in the collection of new personal information generated by the AI model’s output (read more at OVIC’s Artificial Intelligence – Understanding privacy obligations).

-The Office of the Australian Information Commissioner reported a 19% increase in data breaches from July to December 2023, with notable impacts in sectors such as health services, finance, insurance, retail, and the Australian government, where our sensitive information is stored (read more in Notifiable Data Breaches Report July to December 2023).
+The Office of the Australian Information Commissioner reported a 19% increase in data breaches from July to December 2023, with notable impacts in health services, finance, insurance, retail and the Australian government, where our sensitive information is stored (read more in OAIC’s Notifiable data breaches report July to December 2023).

 Hallucination

-Hallucination refers to AI models making up fictional facts to fit the prompt’s intent.
-When an LLM processes a prompt, it is searching for the statistically most appropriate words, not necessarily the most accurate answer.
-This answer might sound very convincing but has no basis in fact.
-This creates very significant risks for organisations that rely on chatbots to give advice about the products or services they provide, because that advice might not be accurate.
+Hallucination refers to AI models making up facts to fit a prompt’s intent.
+When an LLM processes a prompt, it searches for statistically appropriate words, not necessarily the most accurate answer.
+An AI system does not ‘understand’ anything, it only recognises the most statistically likely answer.
+That means an answer might sound convincing but have no basis in fact.
+This creates significant risks for organisations that rely on chatbots to give advice about products or services because that advice might not be accurate.

-In 2023, two lawyers in New York used ChatGPT in their legal research for a personal injury case.
-Their legal brief, submitted to the court, included six fake case citations generated by ChatGPT (i.e., hallucination).
-The lawyers conducted a fact-check with ChatGPT which approved the results generated.
-The two lawyers and the law firm received penalties as a result.
+In 2023, 2 lawyers in New York used ChatGPT in their legal research for a personal injury case.
+Their legal brief, submitted to the court, included 6 fake case citations generated by ChatGPT (i.e. hallucinated detail).
+The lawyers then conducted a fact check with ChatGPT, which approved the results generated.
+The lawyers and the law firm received penalties as a result.

-AI systems are not tasked with telling the truth.
-Sometimes people may mistakenly think that AI systems only get things wrong occasionally while otherwise telling the truth.
+AI systems cannot ‘tell the truth’; they are prediction models.
+Some people think AI systems only get things wrong occasionally while otherwise telling the truth.
 That is not true.
-We need to understand that AI systems make mistakes so it is important to verify the accuracy of the output before relying on the model.
+AI systems make output mistakes based on the input data they use, so it is important to verify the accuracy of the output before relying on the model.
 This is especially important when people rely on AI systems to make decisions that affect themselves or others.

-One way to identify AI-generated images is by looking at the detail (i.e., hands, teeth, hairs, unnaturally smooth skin, accessories, watermarks in the background, and stereotypes).
-AI systems often struggle with those complex details and are constructed based on visual stereotypes, leading to odd or unrealistic results (i.e., hallucination).
+One way to identify AI-generated images is by looking at the detail (e.g. hands, teeth, hair, unnaturally smooth skin, accessories, watermarks in the background, stereotypes).
+Because current AI systems struggle with complex detail they might be trained on simpler stereotypes, leading to odd or unrealistic results.

 Safety

-In Australia, the government is already undertaking work to strengthen existing laws, for example Online Safety Act 2021, to address known harms with AI.
+The Australian government is already undertaking work to strengthen existing laws (e.g. the Online Safety Act 2021) to address known harms with AI.

-Along with ethical guidelines including Australia’s Artificial Intelligence Ethics Framework and Australia’s AI Ethics Principles, the Australian Government’s interim response to safe and responsible AI consultation describes actions to be taken to help ensure that AI is safe and responsible.
+Along with ethical guidelines, including Australia’s Artificial Intelligence Ethics Framework and Australia’s AI ethics principles, the Australian government’s interim response to safe and responsible AI consultation describes actions to help ensure that AI is safe and responsible.

-Safety measures can include testing AI systems thoroughly before using them, designing them to be robust enough to handle unexpected situations without making mistakes, and having guardrails in place.
+Safety measures include testing AI systems thoroughly before using them, designing systems to be robust enough to handle unexpected situations without making mistakes and having guardrails in place.

 Transparency